koc-he/share/README.md

 ## Requirements
 - **Hugo** `v0.111.3`
 - [A Hugo site that has been initialized as a module](https://gohugo.io/hugo-modules/use-modules/#initialize-a-new-module).
-> This module was written with this version of Hugo but it might be compatible with earlier versions.
+> This module was written with the above version of Hugo but it might be compatible with earlier versions.

 ## Installation
 1. In your Hugo config (toml), add this: